-JORC Code (2012) Table 1, Section 1, 2 and 3
+JORC Code (2012) Table 1, Section 1, 2, 3 and 4

 Mr David O'Farrell, Exploration Manager of Horizon Minerals compiled the information in Section 1 and Section 2 of the following JORC Table 1 and is the Competent Person for those sections.
 Mr Stephen Godfrey, Resource Development Manager of Horizon Minerals compiled the information in Section 3 of the following JORC Table 1 and is the Competent Person for that section.
+Mr Anthony Keers, Director and Principal Mining Engineer of Auralia Mining Consulting Pty Ltd compiled the information in Section 4 of the following JORC Table 1 and is the Competent Person for that section.

-The following Table and Sections are provided to demonstrate the preparation and reporting of the Mineral Resource has been completed under the guidelines of the JORC Code (2012).
+The following Table and Sections are provided to demonstrate the preparation and reporting of the Mineral Resource and Ore Reserve has been completed under the guidelines of the JORC Code (2012).